UW-CTRL/lmc-book/index.md

 - Develop an understanding of the trade-offs in control system design.
 - Formulate a control synthesis problem and mathematically describe control requirements and objectives.
 - Gain familiarity in modern software tools that enable the possibility of real-time controllers.

+#### Acknowledgement

+This jupyter book template is based on the [deep learning for molecules & materials](https://github.com/whitead/dmol-book) notes by Andrew D. White.

 <!-- ## Table of Contents